-An active weather pattern will bring storms and flooding to central, eastern U.S.
+A stormy weather pattern set to return to central U.S.

-Some parts of the Plains, South and Midwest could pick up nearly 10 inches of rainfall in a week’s time, much of it falling on soils already saturated from recent deluges.
+Some parts of the Plains, South and Midwest could pick up nearly 10 inches of rainfall in a week’s time, much of it falling on soils already saturated by recent deluges.
 Louisiana, Mississippi and other parts of the Deep South, which have already seen up to two feet of rain since the start of April, could be affected.

 The heavy rains could spark pockets of flash and urban flooding, particularly in Texas and Oklahoma.